17thDimension/resonate-crowdfund-player/README.md

 TODOs:

-* ... button in the header ?
-Shuffle button
-* Links for modal - check if these are right!
-		* will ask peter
 * Colored waveform
 * Amplitude breaks in shuffle mode ???
 * fix materialdesignicons-webfont GET error in development (not so important for production)
-* gulp task to replace server url in development/production
+* Nice to have: gulp task to replace server url in development/production